 This is what formed the basis of the “Hugh Tracey” kalmia, which is still widely used today.
 There are other layouts however with a range of different musical patterns.
 The number of keys can also vary in many cases, though most will now come with 17.

 Tuning the Kalimba also varies slightly from one instrument to the next.
 Many Kalimbas have multiple possible tunings!
 You’ll need to tune your instrument once every few months minimum, using a tuning chart.

 With so many different options, you might be wondering which Kalimba is the right choice for you.
 The answer will depend very much on personal preference: the type of sound you prefer, whether you intend to travel with it, and what you like the sound of.

 There’s also the matter of aesthetics.
 Different Kalimbas come with different tine colors and even wood colors.
 The Kalimba is a very personal instrument thanks to its compact nature and the unique sound it creates.
-This is a little like the scene in Harry Potter then: the Kalimba will almost “choose you!”
+This is a little like finding your wand in Harry Potter: the Kalimba will almost “choose you!”
 Find the one that you resonate with, and follow your gut.